-Instructions to complete template RT.03.03 — Financial entities signing the contractual arrangements for providing ICT service(s) to other financial entities in the consolidation.
+Instructions to complete template B_03.03 — Financial entities signing the contractual arrangements for providing ICT service(s) to other financial entities in the consolidation.

-Identify all financial entities referred to in template RT.01.02 that have signed contractual arrangements as referred to in template RT.02.01 for providing ICT services to other entities in the consolidation referred to in template RT.01.02.
+Identify all financial entities referred to in template B_01.02 that have signed contractual arrangements as referred to in template B_02.01 for providing ICT services to other entities in the consolidation referred to in template B_01.02.